ten3roberts/magpie/README.md

 If nothing is defined magpie will keep track of allocations done with mp_[m,c,re]alloc and mp_free and detect memory leaks

-define MP_CHECK_FULL to use the full library
+Define MP_CHECK_FULL to use the full library

 * MP_DISABLE to turn off storing and tracking of memory blocks and only keeps track of number of allocations by incremention and decremention
 -> This disabled almost the whole library including checks for leaks, pointer validity, overflow and almost all else